- Asthma & Allergy Foundation of America - https://aafa.org -

 • Swelling around the eyes

 If you have asthma and are allergic to tree pollen, you may have allergic asthma [10].
-This means tree pollen triggers your asthma symptoms:
+This means tree pollen triggers your asthma symptoms.

-What Is Oral Allergy Syndrome or Pollen Food Allergy Syndrome?
+What Is Pollen-Food Allergy Syndrome?

 If you are allergic to certain trees, such as birch or alder tree pollen, you may react to certain foods.